thomhines/interactive-media-ii/Day 13.md

 1. **Project 1 Self-Evaluation**

+	Write 2-3 paragraphs on how you feel Project 1 went, what you learned, what you wish went differently, etc. I'd love to hear what you thought and what we should focus on next.

-1. **Rough Comps**
+2. **Rough Comps**

-	We didn't get a chance today to talk about your wireframes so far, but we will be devoting the majority of class next time to discussing your work so far.
+	We didn't get a chance today to talk about your wireframes, but we will be devoting the majority of class next time to discussing your work so far.
 Don't start jumping ahead yet; stay focused on getting the best designed site you can.
 Using your wireframes, start to play around with the look and feel of your sites.

-	Instead of focusing on filling in the details at this point, I want you to explore a breadth of design options in low fidelity.
-Create at least three distinct, rough design directions by next class.
+Don't worry about filling in the details at this point, I want you to explore a breadth of design options in low fidelity.
+Create at least three distinct, rough design directions (one page each) by next class.

-2. **Comment on Three People's Designs**

-	After you've posted your work, comment on three other people's designs.
-If someone already has three comments, choose someone else.
-I want to see at least two paragraphs per review.
-Then, make a quick post with the list of who you reviewed so I can check that you've done it.